aiondemand/ReProv-API/README.md

  - **/provenance/draw/**
 	 - Method: ***GET***
-	 - Description:   Create a graphical represenation of provenance for workflow with specific *reana_name* and *reana_run number*
+	 - Description:   Create a graphical represenation of provenance for workflow with specific *reana_name* and *reana_run number* by utilizing the [PyProv](https://pypi.org/project/pyprov/) module.

 	 **Parameters**:
     |name| type|